Employment Status: Full-time, At-Will, Exempt position, included in the Management Personnel Plan (MPP).

-Work Schedule: Generally, Monday through Friday, 8:00 a.m. to 5:00 p.m.
-Some evenings and weekends as needed.
+Work Schedule: Typically, Monday through Friday, 8:00 a.m. to 5:00 p.m., occasional early morning, evening and weekend hours may be required.

 First Review Deadline: This position will remain open until filled.
-Applications will be reviewed beginning January 9, 2020.
+Review of applications will begin on October 31, 2019.

 Required Application Materials: